IRNAS/irnas-zephyr-template/doc/development/twister.md

 - `-t TAG, --tag TAG` - Specify tags to restrict which tests to run by tag value.
 The default is to not do any tag filtering.
 Multiple invocations are treated as a logical 'or' relationship.
 - `-b, --build-only` - Only build the code, do not attempt to run the code on targets.
-- `-f, --only-failed` - Run only those tests that failed the previous twister run invocation.
+- `-f, --only-failed` - Run only those tests that failed the previous Twister run invocation.
 - `-y, --dry-run` - Create the filtered list of test cases, but don't actually run them.
 Useful if you're just interested in the test plan generated for every run and saved in the specified output directory (`testplan.json`).